Privacy First: How Modern AI Keyboards Protect Your Data on Mobile

 CleverType: Privacy by Design

-• A hybrid model that prioritizes on-device processing for most features
+• A hybrid model that prioritizes on-device processing for most features, with 95% of operations handled locally

-• Anonymized, encrypted cloud processing for advanced functions (optional)
+• Anonymized, encrypted cloud processing for advanced functions (completely optional)

-• Regular third-party security audits with published results
+• Quarterly third-party security audits with published results and transparency reports

 Microsoft SwiftKey: Privacy Evolution

-SwiftKey demonstrates how established players can transform their approach to privacy:
+SwiftKey demonstrates how established players can transform their approach to privacy.
+By 2026, their evolution is complete:

-• Uses differential privacy techniques for incidental data collection
+• Uses advanced differential privacy and federated learning for all analytics

-• Offers separate configurations for work and personal use
+• Offers separate configurations for work and personal use, with enterprise-grade security for business accounts

 Open Source Alternatives